bryanculver/bryanculver.github.io/_posts/2020-03-30-docker-build-monorepo-github.md

 ---
 title: "Build Monorepo of Docker Images with Make & GitHub Actions"
+description: "Monorepos are great for building and maintaining a bunch of small microservices.
+Here is a way to build a collection of Docker images both locally and in a CI/CD pipline with Make & GitHub Actions"
 ---
 Typically I'm a big fan of every app having a separate repo.
 However many times in the early phases of a project a monorepo can make more sense as a small team is building out the core infrastructure of a platform.